Looking for new serif and sans serif pairings? In this article, you'll find the best font combinations.

 - Avoid sans serif and serif font combinations that are too wild.
 Try to keep one of the fonts simple or your design can look visually disparate.

-Love Story is a beautiful modern font that's elegant and feminine.
+Let's take a look at our first sans serif font pairing: Love Story Font is a beautiful modern font that's elegant and feminine.
 The font includes an italic version that is perfect for editorial design.
 Singo is a condensed sans serif that complements and contrasts with the width of Love Story.

 2. Noorge Karlos (OTF, WOFF) and Ezra (OTF)

+Regas and Buleten make for one of the best font combos!
 Regas is a contemporary display serif with a small contrast between thick and thin strokes.
 The height, the different width on the characters and its thinness make this font elegant and suitable for fashion editorials.
 Here, it's paired with Buleten, a sans serif with smooth curves.
 Each character includes a fun dot as a glyph.
-These two versatile fonts are sophisticated font pairings.
+These two versatile fonts are elegant font combinations.

-Another pair of fonts that go well together are Resgak and Fraset.
+Another pair of fonts that pair well together are Resgak and Fraset.
 This contemporary serif features chunky serifs, giving it a powerful and strong personality.
 The pack contains many weights that allow you to find one suitable for text and heavier weights for headlines.
 The perfect contrast is Fraset, a sans serif with fun characters and awesome ligatures.
+Try elegant font combinations like this one for your next project!

 5. Munale Loird (OTF) and Downey Powerful (OTF)

 This rounded serif font is perfect for those vintage style projects.
-Bugaki is elegant and great for branding.
+The Bugaki Font is elegant and great for branding.
 Here, it's paired with Henju, a variable font that lets you customize the width and weight.
-These two versatile fonts are a sophisticated font pairing.
+These two versatile fonts are a sophisticated font pairing and a good example of sans serif font pairings!

 9. Native txt (OTF, WOFF) and RNS Sanz (OTF, TTF, WOFF, WOFF2, EOT)

-Another example of fonts that work well together is Gilvestre and Mollen.
+Another example of fonts that pair well together is Gilvestre and Mollen.
 Gilvestre brings a luxurious and elegant feel, while Mollen is designed to be functional with technological details.
-These two fonts can make a great skincare brand or editorial piece.
+These two fonts can make a great skincare brand or editorial piece—one of the best font pairs out there!

-Sans serif and serif font combinations only work if both fonts are completely different.
+Sans serif font pairings only work if both fonts are completely different.
 That's the case for this sophisticated font pairing, Baschone and Manford.
 Baschone is a vintage and old style serif that brings a lot of personality, while Manford is contemporary with hints of 70s vintage.

-Restora has a high contrast between thick and thin strokes, and it's a mix of old-style serifs and sharp serifs.
+Looking for the best font combos for a print design?
+The Restora Font has a high contrast between thick and thin strokes, and it's a mix of old-style serifs and sharp serifs.
 This versatile font can mix with anything, but to make it a sophisticated font pairing, I chose Proda Sans: a humanist style sans serif that's based on geometric shapes of the 20th century.
 It's a great balance between old and new.

 Shallot mixes calligraphic strokes and transitional serif styles.
 The high contrast between the strokes and wide characters make it modern.
 Altone is a conventional, geometric sans serif based on the Bauhaus style.
-This sans serif and serif font combination is classic.
+This sans serif and serif font combination is classic, which makes it one of the best font combinations!

-Another set of fonts that complement each other is Candice and Addington.
+Another set of fonts that complement each other is Candice and Addington, one of the best font combinations.
 This sophisticated font pairing can work for screen or print.
 The serif font is beautiful and practical, and it's very versatile, with a mix of calligraphy and traditional serifs.
 Candice is a sans serif font that's bold and expanded.
 This mix of serif and sans serif is modern and eye-catching.

 In this article, you learned how to combine serif and sans serif fonts.
 With these examples of fonts that work well together, you'll be able to design the most creative posters and branding.
 This mix of serif and sans serif fonts is essential in any designer's toolbox.